NuTufts/ubresnet/README.md

-# LArFlow: prediction pixel correspondence between LArTPC wireplane images
+# MicroBooNE U-RESNET: develpoment files for network for semantic segmentation

-This repository contains the code for developing the larflow network.
+This repository contains the code for developing the uresnet semantic segmentation model for MicroBooNE data analysis

 ## Dependencies